diamondburned/6cord/README.md

 <h1 align="center">Deprecated</h1>

 <p align="center">
-6cord has been deprecated in favor of [gtkcord3](https://github.com/diamondburned/gtkcord3).
+6cord has been deprecated in favor of <a href="https://github.com/diamondburned/gtkcord3">gtkcord3</a>.
 Important bugs may not be fixed, but PRs are still welcomed.
 </p>